 Ōtagaki Rengetsu is possibly the most famous female poet of 19th Century and also known for her excellent skills in calligraphy and pottery.
 It was after the death of her stepfather in 1832, when Rengetsu began to make her extraordinary pottery, which she usually inscribed with her own waka (31-syllable classical poetry) and sold to support herself.
 With her unique combination of pottery, calligraphy and poetry, Rengetsu gained already large recognition during her lifetime far beyond the borders of Kyōto.

-This cream white glazed, irregular shaped flower vase with two handles was inscribed in iron brown with one of Rengetsu's poems.
-Considering the calligraphic characteristics and the Rengetsu signature, this vase was made and inscribed most possibly by Issō.
-The poem reads:
+This cream white glazed, irregular shaped flower vase with two handles was inscribed by Rengetsu with one of her poems:

 In the morning breeze